haleemahpopoola/30Days-Of-Javascript/Day 3/README.md

 ## 🧪 Task Activities

 ### 1. Ternary Training
-- [x] Checked if a number is even or odd using ternary
 - [x] Used ternary to log if a user is a minor or adult
 - [x] Combined ternary with template literals for a clean message
 - [x] Nested a ternary for grading: `Excellent`, `Good`, or `Fail`